edgedb/easy-edgedb/chapter11/index.md

 ## Writing our own functions

-We saw that Renfield is quite strong: he has a strength of 10, compared to Jonathan's 5.
+We have seen quite a few functions in EdgeDB so far, but the number of functions is actually unlimited because you can also write your own!
+Similar to other languages, functions in EdgeDB take an input, apply some logic, and generate an output.
+But EdgeQL is strongly typed, so it won't accept just anything as is the case with languages like Javascript.
+That means that you have to indicate both the input type and the return type in the signature.

-We could use this to experiment with making functions now.
-Because EdgeQL is strongly typed, you have to indicate both the input type and the return type in the signature.
-A function that takes an int16 and gives a float64 for example would have this signature:
+A function that takes an `int16` and returns a `float64` for example would have this signature:

 ```sdl
 function does_something(input: int16) -> float64